microsoft/CromwellOnAzure/docs/coa-aks.md

     containerName:
 ```

-To add new storage accounts, please update the aksValues.yaml according the above template and run the update.
+To add new storage accounts, please update the aksValues.yaml according to the above template and run the update.

 The default storage account will be mounted using either the internalContainersMIAuth or internalContainersKeyVaultAuth depending on if the CrossSubscriptionAKSDeployment flag was used during deployment.